-Webb Fontaine Launches Webb Fontaine Zerø at the World Customs Organization (WCO) Technology Conference & Exhibition 2026, Redefining the Future of Artificial Intelligence (AI)-Driven Customs Systems
+Webb Fontaine Launches Webb Fontaine Zerø At The World Customs Organization (WCO) Technology Conference & Exhibition 2026, Redefining The Future Of Artificial Intelligence (AI)-Driven Customs Systems

-(MENAFN- News.Africa-Wire) Webb Fontaine (), a leading provider of AI-powered trade facilitation solutions, successfully concluded its participation as Corporate Sponsor at the 2026 WCO Technology Conference & Exhibition, where it officially launched its groundbreaking new concept, Webb Fontaine Zerø.
+Webb Fontaine ( ), a leading provider of AI-powered trade facilitation solutions, successfully concluded its participation as Corporate Sponsor at the 2026 WCO Technology Conference & Exhibition, where it officially launched its groundbreaking new concept, Webb Fontaine Zerø.

-Webb Fontai’e’s Corporate Sponsorship for the second consecutive edition of the event marked a significant milestone, reinforcing the com’any’s long-term commitment to driving digital transformation in Customs through innovation, partnership, and AI powered platforms.
+Webb Fontaine's Corporate Sponsorship for the second consecutive edition of the event marked a significant milestone, reinforcing the company's long-term commitment to driving digital transformation in Customs through innovation, partnership, and AI powered platforms.

-The highlight of Webb Fo’taine’s presence was the official unve ling of Webb Fontaine Zerø, a next-generation, LLM-based Customs technology concept built from the ground up for the AI era.
-Announced during the opening keynote by Webb Fontaine Chief Executive Officer Alioune Ciss, Webb Fontaine Zeøø represents a complete reset from legacy systems, embedding artificial intelligence and large language models into every layer of Customs operations.
+The highlight of Webb Fontaine's presence was the official unveiling of Webb Fontaine Zer ø, a next-generation, LLM-based Customs technology concept built from the ground up for the AI era.
+Announced during the opening keynote by Webb Fontaine Chief Executive Officer Alioune Ciss, Webb Fontaine Zerø represents a complete reset from legacy systems, embedding artificial intelligence and large language models into every layer of Customs operations.

 “AI is no longer a future roadmap on a PowerPoint slide.
-It is already at w”rk,” said Alioune Ciss, CEO of Webb Font“ine.
-“With Webb Fontøine Zerø, we rebuilt our core platforms from the ground up, integrating AI into every layer of Customs processes.
+It is already at work,” said Alioune Ciss, CEO of Webb Fontaine.“With Webb Fontaine Zerø, we rebuilt our core platforms from the ground up, integrating AI into every layer of Customs processes.
 This is not an upgrade.
 It is a fresh start for an AI-driven era.
-Customs administrations need systems that evolve as fast as regulations and trade tariff rates change, and Webb Fonøaine Zerøis designed precisely”for that.”
+Customs administrations need systems that evolve as fast as regulations and trade tariff rates change, and Webb Fontaine Zerøis designed precisely for that.”

-The 2026 edition of the Conference was held unde“ the theme “Customs Agility in a Complex World: Securing and Facilitating Trade throu”h Innovation,” aligning closely with Wø’b Fontaine Zerø’s vision of real-time regulatory adaptation, intelligent risk management, and seamless digital trade ecosystems.
+The 2026 edition of the Conference was held under the theme“Customs Agility in a Complex World: Securing and Facilitating Trade through Innovation,” aligning closely with Webb Fontaine Zerø's vision of real-time regulatory adaptation, intelligent risk management, and seamless digital trade ecosystems.

 Beyond the keynote launch, Webb Fontaine experts actively contributed to high-level discussions throughout the event.
 Ara Shamirzayan, Chief Technology Officer, led a technical panel on reinventing risk management through advanced data analytics and AI, while Anicet Houngbo, General Manager of Webb Fontaine Benin, moderated a panel on digital facilitation at the border, highlighting successful government transformations across emerging markets.